mayvastech/elevate-training-club-next-tailwind/README.md

 # Elevate Training Club

-A premium gym website built as a portfolio project for a modern fitness studio in Shoreditch, London.
+A premium gym website built as a portfolio project for a modern fitness studio.

 ## Tech Stack